vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 # Logging

 In Vue Storefront we're providing all the debugging information, warnings, and errors from composables out of the box so you won't miss anything that happens inside your application.
-In this document you will learn how to use Logger in your app and how to connect it with external services.
+In this document you will learn how to use our logger in your app and how to connect it with external services.

-## Using Logger in your app
+## Using logger in your app

+By default logger is used by every Composable but you can freely use it in other parts of your app as well.

-To make use of Vue Storefront Logger in your application simply import it from the core and use one of 4 available types of messages
+To make use of Vue Storefront logger simply import it from the core and use one of 4 available types of messages

 ```js
 import { Logger } from '@vue-storefront/core'